23 Job Hunting Tactics Millennials Need to Get Hired in 2018

 Make sure you sound positive and eager, and be specific about what you’re looking for in terms of experience level, location, hours, and industry.
 Your friends will be happy to help you out any way they can!

-3. Trick Out Your LinkedIn Profile
+3. Fix Up Your LinkedIn Profile

 Your LinkedIn profile is a huge opportunity for job seekers to catch the attention of hiring managers and recruiters.
 This platform is free, easy to use, and people are actively searching on it to find and hire people like you.
 If you’re not using it, you’re missing out.